bodlukas/BayesFrag/README.md

 The script [main_aquila_casestudy.py](main_aquila_casestudy.py) performs all computations - from parameter estimation to post-processing - to reproduce the results presented in the paper (and stored in the folder [results](results/)).
 This script is computationally expensive and causes high memory demand.
 The computations were performed on a NVIDIA V100 tensor core GPU with 25 GB of RAM and we do not recommend to run this script on a standard personal computer.

-The required packages are specified in [environment.yml](environment.yml).

 ## Installation

-BayesFrag can be installed by using
+BayesFrag can be installed as
 ```
 pip install bayesfrag
 ```